-CHM 399 CHEMISTRY INTERNATIONAL STUDIES COURSE: VARIABLE TOPICS /1 credit Studies of varying topics in chemistry, including a two-week Nichols trip.
-Prerequisites will vary depending upon course topic.
+CHM 399 CHEMISTRY INTERNATIONAL STUDIES COURSE: VARIABLE TOPICS /1 CREDIT Study of varying topics in chemistry.
+Includes a two-week Nichols trip.
+Prerequisites will vary.

-CHM 413 ADVANCED INORGANIC CHEMISTRY / 4 credits
+CHM 413 ADVANCED INORGANIC CHEMISTRY / 4 CREDITS

-Quantum theory, symmetry and group theory, electronic structure, chemical bonding, the periodic table and periodic properties, crystalline structure, coordination chemistry, and some descriptive chemistry of the transition elements.
+Examination of quantum theory, symmetry and group theory, electronic structure, chemical bonding, the periodic table and periodic properties, crystalline structure, coordination chemistry, and some descriptive chemistry of the transition elements.
 Course consists of both lecture and laboratory components.
 Prerequisite: CHM 360 or permission of instructor.

-CHM 425 ADVANCED BIOCHEMISTRY / 4 credits
+CHM 425 ADVANCED BIOCHEMISTRY / 4 CREDITS

-Advanced Biochemistry is an in-depth study of selected biochemical reactions and pathways of major biological and physiological significance.
-Topics examined include synthesis and breakdown of important biomolecules, cell signaling pathways and second messengers.
+In-depth study of selected biochemical reactions and pathways of major biological and physiological significance.
+Topics include synthesis and breakdown of important biomolecules, cell signaling pathways, and second messengers.
 Course consists of both lecture and laboratory components.
-Prerequisite: CHM 356 / BIO 356.
+Prerequisite: CHM 356 or BIO 356.
 (Same as BIO 425).

-CHM 450 DIRECTED STUDY / 1-3 credits Individual work on special topics in chemistry.
+CHM 450 DIRECTED STUDY / 1-3 CREDITS

+Individual work on special topics in chemistry.

-CHM 480 DIRECTED RESEARCH / 1-3 credits
+CHM 480 DIRECTED RESEARCH / 1-3 CREDITS

-Independent research to acquaint the student with the methods and techniques of chemical research.
+Independent research to acquaint students with the methods and techniques of chemical research.
 Prerequisite: CHM 220.

-CHM 482 TOPICS IN CHEMISTRY / 3 credits
+CHM 482 TOPICS IN CHEMISTRY / 3 CREDITS

-This course will explore the modern aspects of the classical chemistry areas including organic, inorganic, physical chemistry and biochemistry.
+Exploration of the modern aspects of classical chemistry, including organic, inorganic, and physical chemistry and biochemistry.
 Prerequisite: Junior standing or permission of instructor.

-CHM 490 SENIOR SEMINAR / 1 credit
+CHM 490 SENIOR SEMINAR / 1 CREDIT

-The course, taken in the final semester of the senior year, is designed to review the competency of each student in chemistry.
-Each student will deliver a formal presentation consisting of an oral lecture and a written paper.
+Taken in the final semester of the senior year, this course is designed to review the competency of each student in chemistry.
+Students will deliver a formal presentation consisting of an oral lecture and a written paper.
 Seminar topics for the presentation are chosen by the students in consultation with the faculty.
 All presentations are to be prepared under the supervision of a faculty member.
 Attendance at weekly departmental seminars and discussions is required.
 Prerequisite: CHM 370 (Junior Seminar) and senior standing.